 I fear for them.
 I fear for them much more than I fear for myself.
 And they are my friends.

-I was not so confident then.
-I couldn’t imagine a world in which the presidency of the United States was run by someone who honestly believed that the earth was 5,000 years old and that Adam and Eve played with the dinosaurs in the Garden of Eden.
+I was not as confident as he was back then.
+I couldn’t imagine living in a world in which the presidency of the United States was run by someone who honestly believed that the earth was 5,000 years old and that Adam and Eve played with the dinosaurs in the Garden of Eden.
 “No one ever went broke underestimating the intelligence of the American people,” H.L.
 Menken opined.

 It is the nature of Americans to be optimistic, to hold out hope for the best in people and make lemons out of lemonade.
 Fight the good fight, and win or lose, move onto the next one.
 There is honor in the battle, whatever the outcome.
 I suspect we will all do that, if not tomorrow, eventually.
 Maybe not all of us, and maybe not soon.
 I have serious doubts now for myself.